sotikele/TextAdventureGame/README.md

 # TextAdventureGame

-this program is progress,has some buggs and its not tested
+this project is in progress,has some buggs and its not tested

  Τhis is the basic architecture